 The torque mount stands on the left-hand side of the engine bay.
 This engine mount is used to keep the powerful V8 from twisting.
 The rubber bushings are known to wear out under the stress of the V8 grunt and are easily replaced.

 The first-generation Porsche Cayenne SUV is a big, comfortable, capable off-road vehicle.
-It has its faults but was very innovative for the time.
+It has its faults, but it was very innovative for the time.
 In my experience as a Porsche technician, most of these cars are on their 3rd or 4th owner now, and good examples are getting hard to find.
-So if you’re interested in purchasing a 955, be sure to have it inspected by reputable Porsche technicians to ensure it has been properly maintained.
-If you are skipping taking the car to the shop for an inspection, at a minimum you should run a full system scan on all the control units to find out what could be some underlying issues.
-The YOUCANIC full system scanner will be able to read fault codes on all control units.
+So, if you’re interested in purchasing a 955, be sure to have it inspected by reputable Porsche technicians to ensure it has been properly maintained.
+If you are skipping taking the car to the shop for an inspection, you should run a full system scan on all the control units to find out what could be some underlying issues.
+The YOUCANIC full system scanner can read fault codes on all control units.

-We hope you find the 10 Common Issues With Porsche Cayenne 2003–2010 (955) guide helpful.
+We hope the 10 Common Issues With Porsche Cayenne 2003–2010 (955) guide is helpful.
 Check these troubleshooting and repair guides for more help on your Porsche.